Philosophy of Religion

 The metaphysics & epistemology of religion

 Ryan Byerly works on a broad array of topics in philosophy of religion, including theistic arguments, the problem of evil, divine attributes, and religious epistemology.
 Much of his work has focused on topics in philosophy of religion that concern the nature of free action, such as the problem of human freedom and divine foreknowledge and the question of whether a perfect being could have free will.
 Bob Stern is also interested in the question of free will in a religious context, and how this forms the background of the debate between Martin Luther and Erasmus concerning the role of grace.
-He is currently working on a paper on Kant’s book Religion within the Boundaries of Mere Reason, in which he discusses the role of these debates in Kant.
+He has worked on a paper on Kant’s book Religion within the Boundaries of Mere Reason, in which he discusses the role of these debates in Kant.
 He is also interested in the debate between Hegel and Kierkegaard concerning the relation between reason and faith.
 Paul Faulkner has worked on the nature of faith and its relation to trust and belief, and also on the nature of religious conversion.
-Eric Olson has several papers on the metaphysics of life after death, and is currently co-authoring a debate between dualism and materialism.
+Joshua Forstenzer is interested in pragmatist, Freudian, and psychotherapeutic explanations of the causes, meaning, and purpose of religious belief.
+Eric Olson has written on the metaphysics of life after death and on varieties of substance dualism (his co-authored book Do We Have a Soul: A Debate is written for students).
+His defence of ‘animalism’--the view that we are biological organisms–has led to a number of debates in philosophical theology.

 Ethics and Religion

-Bob Stern works on the broad relation between religion and ethics, and particularly the question of moral obligation, and whether this makes sense without bringing in God as the source of this obligation (divine command theory) or as creator (theistic natural law theory).
+Bob Stern has worked on the broad relation between religion and ethics, and particularly the question of moral obligation, and whether this makes sense without bringing in God as the source of this obligation (divine command theory) or as creator (theistic natural law theory).
 He has considered these issues in the context of the work of the C20th Danish philosopher and theologian K. E. Løgstrup, where he argues that the latter’s idea of the ‘sovereign expressions of life’ is a secular analogue of the theological conception of grace, whereby we are transformed into good agents through our encounter with others.
 He is also interested in the connection between religion and ethics to be found in the work of Emmanuel Levinas, Iris Murdoch and Simone Weil.
 Yonatan Shemmer is interested in some analogies between moral realism and theism.
 He has a related interest in idolatry.
-Ryan Byerly is interested in religious perspectives on the virtues and vices of individuals and groups (including religious groups), as well as questions about how a person’s moral character might influence their religious commitments or lack thereof.
+Ryan Byerly is interested in religious perspectives on the virtues and vices of individuals and groups (including religious groups), as well as questions about how a person’s moral character might influence their religious commitments or lack thereof, and vice versa.
+He has explored this issue in relation to agnostics, considering whether they are likely to experience greater flourishing through engaging in practices of faith that do not require explicit belief.
 Angie Hobbs is interested in how to promote productive dialogue between believers and atheists.